privacy-scaling-explorations/maci/website/versioned_docs/version-v2.0_alpha/core-concepts/maci-messages.md

 ---
-title: MACI Commands and Messages
+title: Commands and Messages
 description: A short introduction of MACI's commands and messages
-sidebar_label: MACI Commands and Messages
+sidebar_label: Commands and Messages
 sidebar_position: 3
 ---